Respiratory acidosis

 Respiratory acidosis is a state in which decreased ventilation (hypoventilation) increases the concentration of carbon dioxide in the blood and decreases the blood's pH (a condition generally called acidosis).

 Carbon dioxide is produced continuously as the body's cells respire, and this CO2 will accumulate rapidly if the lungs do not adequately expel it through alveolar ventilation.
 Alveolar hypoventilation thus leads to an increased pCO2 (a condition called hypercapnia).
-The increase in pCO2 in turn decreases the HCO3-/pCO2 ratio and decreases pH.
+The increase in pCO2 in turn decreases the HCO_{3}^{–}/pCO2 ratio and decreases pH.

 Types

 Respiratory acidosis can be acute or chronic.